 SPECIAL RULES

-The Hermit: The Hermit starts in the centre of the table and moves as normal in the Creature Phase, although it is peaceful and always moves randomly and only moves once.
+The Hermit: The Hermit starts in the centre of the table and makes a single random move in the Creature Phase.
 It is so large and strong that it can never be pinned in combat.

 If an attack beats the Hermit's Armour, or if it is the target of a successful psychic power, it panics, and immediately -- yes, out of sequence -- makes two moves in random directions.